militaryinvestor/militaryinvestor.github.io/_posts/2022-01-02-Book-Money-Machine.md

 Take the P/E ratios of the last 10 years (adjusted for inflation), then take their average to see their adjusted P/E.
 - [Shiller PE Ratio (multpl.com)](https://www.multpl.com/shiller-pe)

-Beyond this, there are some other things to look for (in the company’s financial statements they give to the SEC) that need to be considered:

 #### Some other things to look at before you buy

 There are a number of things to consider before you buy a stock, even if the previous calculations make it seem like a good investment.
-Here are a few suggestions from Gary Smith's book:
+Using the financial statements that companies must submit to the SEC, you can review a company's finances to determine their value.
+Here are a few suggestions of what to look for from Gary Smith's book:

 - Companies should own twice as much as they owe (current assets vs. liabilities).
 Compare their assets vs. liabilities against other companies in the same industry
 - Check whether their assets vs. liability ratio is getting better or worse